codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/git-triggers.md

 * *Git Provider* - select that one that is linked with your account
 * *Repository* - You can select any repository even something different than the one that is used for the code checkout
 * *Commit checkbox* - If enabled will trigger this pipeline for any commit
-* *PR checkbox* - If enabled will trigger for any events that belong to a pull request
+* *PR checkboxes* - Various checkboxes for filtering the Pull request event
 * *Branch field* - This is a regular expression and will only trigger for branches that match this naming pattern
+* *Pull Request target* branch - This is a regular expression and will trigger only when a Pull request is created against any branch that matches it
 * *Modified files* - This allows you to constrain the build and trigger it only if the modified files from the commit match this [glob expression](https://en.wikipedia.org/wiki/Glob_(programming))

 {% include image.html